 The best way to make the most space in your suitcase is by using the KonMari method or another minimalist packing technique.

 Movies and DVDS are a lifesaver on road trips.
 Cut down on space by getting a portable cd case so you can bring your entire DVD collection.
+I love this one!!
 Having one case with ALL the DVDs in it saves on time and sanity.
 No more hunting through a bunch of movies to find the one they want.
 Get your kids their own set of headphones and individual dvd players.
 Saves on fights and you don’t have to listen to their movies 😉

 Having an iPad or tablet on a road trip is another great way for kids to pass the time.
 We don’t normally pay for apps but for our big trip to Florida we bought Minecraft for the iPad which was a big hit.
 Little surprises along your route will keep your kids exciting on your vacation.
 As you can see, I don’t think screen time rules apply in the car!

 5. Smart phones

 On our trip to Florida we gave our kids our old deactivated iPhones.
 These basically operate like an iPod and the kids were able to take pictures and videos while in the car.

 We took three days to get from Wisconsin to Florida.
 The first two days were 6 hours and the third was just a short trip.
 This was perfect for our first road trip.
 It got them used to traveling long distance and what to expect on a road trip.
 On the way home they did make it about halfway before we had stop.

 Find a hotel with a pool so your kids are able to burn off some energy when you stop for the night.
 Parents may just want to sleep when you stop for the night, but the last thing kids want to do is sit!
 Even a quick swim in the pool will do wonders for kids energy levels.